 Information counters are widely spread throughout the airport.
 Visitors can also call the hotline +86 (0)10 96158 for support.

 The Capital Airport Expressway, aka the S12, links Beijing Capital International Airport with the city centre.
 As this is a toll road, it should shorten the journey between the city centre and the airport to 40 minutes.
 In reality, however, the journey time depends significantly on traffic conditions.

 Transfer between terminals:

-Beijing Capital International Airport is situated 32km (20 miles) northeast of Beijing.
+Beijing Capital International Airport is situated 32km (20mi) northeast of Beijing's city centre.

 Public transport road: